amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 This is an interesting factoring which does allow us to keep the main algorithm fairly clean, while using explicit copies when necessary.

+## 1.10 External Variables and Scope

+Points:

+Local variables are local (they only exist in the scope of the declaring function).
+Local variables are also local to a function specifically (rather than some other area of code).

+The term 'automatic variables' is used.
+This means that they get set up when the function is called, and they automatically disappear (because they are allocated on the stack).

+K&R point out that variables don't retain their value across calls.
+No one would now expect this to be the case.
+But additionally they are also undefined at initialization and probably contain some arbitrary value (which is not the case in most post-C languages).
+Low level languages enforce initialization through various means, usually by explicitly requiring it as a compile time check.

+There's such a thing as *external* variables.
+This is essentially a global variable that remains in existence permanently.
+However they are using this term _without_ invoking the explicit C keyword `extern`.
+TBD.